cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 If `reupload_on_changes` option is not set explicitly then it will be set to `false` if `fingerprint_script` or `fingerprint_key` is presented and `true` otherwise.
 Cirrus Agent will detect additions, deletions and modifications of any files under specified `folder`.
 All of the detected changes will be logged under `Upload '$CACHE_NAME' cache` instructions for easier debugging of cache invalidations.

+`optimistically_restore_on_miss` is an *optional* field that can specify whether Cirrus Agent should restore a cache even if it doesn't exist for a given `fingerprint_script` or `fingerprint_key`.
+In this case, a most recent cache entry will be optimistically located and used instead.
+Note that the optimistic lookup is performed based on cache instruction name, so please make sure they are unique across different platforms and architectures if contents of the cache depend on platform or architecture.

 That means the only difference between the example above and below is that `yarn install` will always be executed in the example below where in the example above only when `yarn.lock` has changes.